jeffcole/jeffcole.github.io/source/posts/2016-10-12-collaborative-music-loops-in-elixir-and-elm-healthy-elixir-tests.html.markdown

 The techniques outlined here have made building and testing the back end for Loops With Friends in Elixir a fun and rewarding experience.
 We've learned how to keep our tests on equal footing with our production code, how to isolate our tests from the dependencies of the function under test, and how to test function delegation in a simple way without increasing coupling.

-Our back end done for now, so coming up next, we'll look at the wonders that Elm brings to the front end.
+Our back end is done for now, so coming up next, we'll look at the wonders that Elm brings to the front end.

 [first post]: ./2016-10-05-collaborative-music-loops-in-elixir-and-elm-the-back-end-part-1.html